syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 #### Filtering words that starts with input text - CaseSensitive

-Displays all the matches that starts with the typed characters in items source of autocomplete editor.
+Displays all the matches that start with the typed characters in items source of autocomplete editor.
 This strategy is case sensitive.

 {% tabs %}
 {% highlight c# %}